chinzistor/StreamerQnA/README/config.md

 window.duplicationResponse = "this question was already submitted.";
 window.similaritySensitivity = 0.5;
 ```
-`window.botUsername` Enter the username of your Twitch account you want to use for handling the chat commands between the quotation marks.
-It's recommended to either use your own account you stream on or a bot account you own.
+`window.botUsername` Enter the username of your account you use for streaming.

 `window.oauthToken` Enter your oAuth token you can generate at [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).
 > [!IMPORTANT]